-Prior to founding BlackRock in 1988, Fink was a member of the management committee and a managing director of the First Boston Corporation.
+Prior to founding BlackRock, Fink was a member of the management committee and a managing director at the First Boston Corporation.

-Fink serves as a member of the board of trustees of New York University (NYU) and the World Economic Forum and is co-chairman of the NYU Langone Medical Center board of trustees.
-In addition, he serves on the boards of the Museum of Modern Art.
+He serves as a member of the boards of trustees of New York University (NYU) and the World Economic Forum and is co-chair of the NYU Langone Medical Center board of trustees.
+In addition, he serves on the boards of the Museum of Modern Art, the Council on Foreign Relations, and the International Rescue Committee.
 He also serves on the advisory board of the Tsinghua University School of Economics and Management in Beijing and on the executive committee of the Partnership for New York City.

-Fink earned a BA in political science and an MBA with a concentration in real estate from the University of California, Los Angeles.
+Fink earned a BA in political science and an MBA with a concentration in real estate from the University of California at Los Angeles.